MastodonC/witan.docs/GUIDE.md

 ---------------------
 ## Prerequisites
 * A login is required for Witan.
 Currently, the best way to obtain one is to [contact us](theteam@mastodonc.com) and we can facilitate, or alternatively, ask a manager.
-* ***Please understand that Witan is currently in an ALPHA state and is prone to glitches and bugs.
-If you encounter such an event, please [contact us](theteam@mastodonc.com) and let us know what happened.***
+* ***Please understand that Witan is currently in a state of development and is prone to glitches and bugs.
+If you encounter anything unusual, please [contact us](theteam@mastodonc.com) and let us know what happened.***

 ## Signing in
 ![Witan login](imgs/login00.png)